A Language-Guided Bayesian Optimization for Efficient LoRA Hyperparameter Search: Experiments

-\paragraph{Comparison with various HPO methods} We evaluate the effectiveness of our framework against widely adopted baselines for HPO. \Tref{tab:HPO_baseline} summarizes the results of applying each method under the same optimization budget.
+\paragraph{Comparison with various HPO methods} We evaluate the effectiveness of our framework against widely adopted HPO baselines by training LoRA with them.
+Table~\ref{tab:HPO_baseline} summarizes the results of applying each method under the same optimization budget.
 The results demonstrate that our approach identifies more suitable hyperparameters within a constrained budget.
 Notably, our method discovers better configurations than other BO-based methods, indicating that leveraging LLMs to provide domain knowledge about the search space can improve both search efficiency and effectiveness.
 We also compare our framework with \citet{tribes2024hyperparameteroptimizationlargelanguage}, a dedicated approach for LoRA HPO that employs validation loss with the NOMAD algorithm for hyperparameter estimation.
-As shown in \Tref{tab:NOMAD}, our method finds more appropriate configurations in a shorter time.
+As shown in Table~\ref{tab:NOMAD}, our method finds more appropriate configurations in a shorter time.
 These experiments support that the combination of LLM and BO leads to improvement in both accuracy and efficiency.

-\paragraph{Ablation studies} We conduct a series of experiments to evaluate the effect of each proposed component.
-Our framework incorporates domain knowledge into the optimization process through three components: domain-aware prompting for explicit knowledge injection, and a projection layer with a learnable token for implicitly encoding domain knowledge.
-As shown in \Tref{tab:ablation}, adding each component consistently helps BO to discover better-performing hyperparameter settings, demonstrating the effectiveness of our framework.
-Notably, domain-aware prompting plays a crucial role in performance improvement, emphasizing the importance of explicitly injecting domain knowledge at the prompt level.
+\paragraph{Ablation studies} Our framework incorporates domain knowledge into the optimization process through three components: (1) domain-aware prompting for explicit knowledge injection, and (2) a projection layer with (3) a learnable token for implicitly encoding domain knowledge.
+We conduct an ablation study to evaluate the effect of each proposed component.
+As shown in Table~\ref{tab:ablation}, adding each component consistently helps BO to discover better-performing hyperparameter settings, demonstrating the effectiveness of each component.
+Notably, domain-aware prompting plays a crucial role in performance improvement, emphasizing the importance of explicitly injecting domain knowledge.
 We further analyze the differences in the optimization process introduced by each component.
 Without any components, BO tends to keep the learning rate nearly fixed, resulting in insufficient exploration of the search space.
 In contrast, BO with all components explores broadly across the hyperparameter candidate pool.
 These findings show that our framework enables effective exploration of diverse hyperparameters even with a small number of iterations, allowing BO to operate over a much broader search space.